Sailor Moon Aeons.

 Zen'ji, her mentor, had told her all his race knew about the Dark One.
 Someone whose goal was to bring chaos and destruction, a being who existed only to cause pain to others.
 A pitiful being, from her point of view.
 The Val had known about the creature, but had never seen a way to stop him.
 Then they came to this world, finding a race of primitive beings, beings they called 'humans.'
 She had asked Zen'ji about the meaning of that word once, but he had only said its meaning was unimportant.

 Humans had something even the Val'harrha had never seen.
-An ability to manipulate a planet's very energy (known as Zhi'lesh to them) but only a few humans could master such ability.
+An ability to manipulate a form of energy (known as Zhi'lesh to them) which was known to defy the laws of the Universe itself.
+Only a few planets could generate that energy on their own, but the Val had found worlds with strange, indestructible (in the most literal sense of the word) artifacts which used the planet's energy and turned it into that strange power.
+Only a few humans could use that energy.
 Most of those who had that skill, lived without knowing what they could do.

 That was another difference between the Val and the humans.
 The Val were physically weak, but their minds were incredibly advanced.
 They weren't a race of warriors, they were a race of creatures who observed the Universe without daring to interfere.
 But even though it went against their beliefs, they knew Cygale had to be stopped, or he would continue to destroy planet after planet, until there was nothing left.

 And that's why they had chosen a human, a member of a race who were rather violent at first sight.
 However, there was a balance in them, between warrior and creator.
 That's what made them the best race to choose, of all the races the Val had seen through the centuries they had been travelling around the universe.